baggiiiie/coffeeee/docs/architecture.md

 ## Conclusion

-This comprehensive architecture document provides a solid foundation for building The Coffee Companion application.
+This comprehensive architecture document provides a solid foundation for building The Coffeeee application.
 The architecture balances simplicity for MVP development with clear paths for future scaling and enhancement.

 The document serves as a living specification that should be updated as the project evolves.
 Key decisions are well-documented with clear rationales, making it easy for the development team to understand and follow the architectural principles.